hollow tine aerator

 De-compacting equipment removes a plug or core of soil from the lawn thus improving aeration and drainage and reducing compaction

-Extremely sandy soils may not benefit so much and for these you just need the rolling lawn aerator and aerator sandals discussed previously.
-Heavy clay soils would benefit the most but due to the sticky nature of the soil, can clog the tines and not eject, so defeating the object.
-Good quality or heavy use lawns with soils between these two extremes, will benefit from core aerating with hollow tines every year in the autumn.
-For other lawns every two to three years would be fine.
+Extremely sandy soils may not benefit so much; for these, you just need the rolling lawn aerator and aerator sandals discussed previously.
+Heavy clay soils would benefit the most, but due to the sticky nature of the soil, it can clog the tines and not eject, defeating the purpose of doing it.